xcore/sw_audio_effects/module_dsp_short_reverb/doc/programming.rst

-Short-Reverb Application For SliceKit Board
+Short-Reverb Application For sliceKIT Board
 -------------------------------------------

-To get started with this application, run through the instructions in the slicekit_biquad_filter_Quickstart_ quickstart guide.
+To get started with this application, run through the instructions in the sliceKIT_biquad_filter_Quickstart_ quickstart guide.

-This application uses ``module_dsp_short_reverb`` to create a reverb-like effect on an audio-stream, passing through the SliceKit Core board.
+This application uses ``module_dsp_short_reverb`` to create a reverb-like effect on an audio-stream, passing through the sliceKIT Core board.
 The audio is connected to the Audio Slice board using the following Analogue ports:
    * Input 0/1 (Microphone mini-jack)
    * Output 0/1 (Headphone mini-jack)